gdlc/STAT_COMP/padjust.md

 ## P-value adjustments

-We have seen that when multiple test are perforemed rejecting if p-value is smaller than the desired Type-I errror rate would lead to a (potentially much) larger Family-Wise Error Rate (see [this entry](https://github.com/gdlc/STAT_COMP/edit/master/multiple_testing.md ).
+We have seen that when multiple test are perforemed rejecting if p-value is smaller than the desired Type-I errror rate would lead to a (potentially much) larger Family-Wise Error Rate (see [this entry](https://github.com/gdlc/STAT_COMP/edit/master/multiple_testing.md).

 Thereofre, when we performed multiple test we often "adjust" the p-values and based our rejection decisions based on adjusted-pvalues.
-The functio
+The function
 `p.adjust()` in adjusts p-values using methods that control for FWER (e.g., Bonferroni) as well as False Discovery Rate.